thoth-tech/ThothTech-Documentation-Website/src/content/docs/processes/thoth-tech-technology-stack.md

 - Willing to adapt new technologies and tools over time.
 - Positive attitude toward learning range of new skills such as Angular/ Typescript and Ruby.

-## SplashKit

-### SplashKit Tools
+### SplashKit

+#### Tools used in SplashKit

+- GitHub
+- Git
-- Trello Board, Git, GitHub, GitHub Actions
+- GitHub Actions

-### SplashKit Languages
+- Trello Board
+- Raspberry Pi

+#### Languages used in SplashKit

+- Markdown
+- C++
+- C#
-- C++, C#, Bash Scripts, Markdown
+- Bash Scripts

-### SplashKit Software
+#### Software used in SplashKit

+- Microsoft Teams
+- Visual Studio Code
+- Docker Desktop
+- WSL
+- SharePoint
+- Clockify
-- Visual Studio Code, Microsoft Teams, SharePoint, Clockify, Docker, WSL and Astro Starlight
+- Astro Starlight

-### Skills required to work within SplashKit product
+#### Skills required to work within SplashKit product

 - Having solid understanding of C++ and C# is required.
 - Having the ability to figure out syntax of the other programming languages, even if not confident in C++ and C#.
-- When it comes to working with arcade machine, having knowledge of Linux based systems is beneficial for raspberry pi work.
+- When it comes to working with arcade machine, having knowledge of Linux based systems is beneficial for Raspberry Pi work.
 - For starlight version of splashkit.io having basic web development experience and understanding of website design is useful.
 But it is not mandatory to have such experience since individual can put extra effort to learn the basic.
 - In terms of the SplashKit expansion, the ability to update the SplashKit library and functionality is important.

-## CourseFlow

-### Tools
+### CourseFlow

+#### Tools used in CourseFlow

+- GitHub
+- Trello Board
+- Figma
-- GitHub, Trello Board, Figma, Draw.io (now integrated into diagrams.net)
+- Draw.io (now integrated into diagrams.net)

-### Languages
+#### Languages used in CourseFlow

+- Markdown
+- Ruby on Rails
-- Ruby on Rails, TypeScript (for creating frontend web applications using Angular), Markdown
+- TypeScript (for creating frontend web applications using Angular)

-### Software
+#### Software used in CourseFlow

+- Microsoft Teams
-- Visual Studio Code, Docker, Microsoft Teams.
+- Visual Studio Code
+- Docker

-### Skills required to work within CourseFlow product
+#### Skills required to work within CourseFlow product

 - CourseFlow uses Angular for the frontend, so having knowledge in that area would be beneficial.
   For example, if a person has skills in web technologies, picking up Angular wouldn’t be hard.